 A water softener is effective in removing some of the most common contaminants found in the many private wells supplying homes in Boxford.
 The main culprits are iron & manganese as well as the hard water minerals magnesium and calcium.
 Small amounts of these minerals can have large affects on your home’s water quality.
 The EPA maximum allowable levels for iron as a secondary contaminant is .3 parts per million.
 The EPA maximum allowable level for manganese as a secondary contaminants is .05 parts per million.
 These are very small amounts, but their affects can create quite an impact.

 THE AFFECTS OF IRON, MANGANESE & HARD WATER

-WHAT WILL A WATER SOFTENER REMOVE?
+WHAT A WATER SOFTENER WILL REMOVE

 OTHER INFORMATION ABOUT BOXFORD PRIVATE WELLS

 The majority of the dwellings in the Town of Boxford, Massachusetts, rely on private wells as their source of potable water.
 Such wells, including wells for irrigation and agricultural use, are not regulated under State Code, 310 CMR 22.00, and are under authority of the Board of Health.
 For this reason, the Board of Health for the Town of Boxford, acting under MGL c.
 111, § 31, as amended, and with reference to MGL c.
 40, § 54, in the interest of and for the protection of public health, established and adopted the following rules and regulations concerning private well water supplies in the Town of Boxford.
-See link at http://ecode360.com/10134559.
+See link at http://ecode360.com/.

-H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA on route 114 with an additional office in Hudson, MA.
-See our written and published articles in Water Technology Magazines by going to our website link, Publications.H2O Care has been installing and servicing water softeners and other water filtration equipment since 1989.We can be reached by email at email@example.com or by phone at 800-539-1100.
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA with an additional office in Hudson, MA.
+See our published articles in Water Technology Magazines at publications.
+Reach us at firstname.lastname@example.org or 800-539-1100.